February 13, 2009.

 Then modify these lines:

-NameVirtualHost 127.0.0.1:80
+NameVirtualHost 127.0.0.1:80 Listen 127.0.0.1:80

-We also want to make a modification to apache2.conf
+We also want to make a modification to

-sudo emacs /etc/apache2/apache2.conf
+:sudo emacs /etc/apache2/apache2.conf

-Search for KeepAlive
+Search for

-(it's around line 77), and change its value
+(it's around line 77), and change its value as follows:# KeepAlive On KeepAlive Off

-We do this because Nginx doesn't yet support the KeepAlive
+We do this because Nginx doesn't yet support the

-Now let's try starting Apache, again.
+option.
+Now let's try starting Apache, again.sudo apache2ctl start

 Which may complain yet, again.

-apache2: Could not reliably determine the server's fully qualified domain name, using 127.0.0.1 for ServerName
+apache2: Could not reliably determine the server's fully qualified domain name, using 127.0.0.1 for ServerName [Thu Feb 12 17:14:46 2009] [warn] NameVirtualHost 127.0.0.1:80 has no VirtualHosts

 But once, again, no worries, it's just a phase in the process.

 Finally we get to actually grab Django.
-Switch
+Switch over to the

-and it's time for us to create some folders.
+folder we created earlier, and it's time for us to create some folders.su django mkdir domains mkdir libs mkdir .python-eggs exit

 Then let's do some permissions wrangling.